Hydroseeding 101: Preparation Tips You Need to Know

 1. Spray herbicide:

-Roundup will kill broadleaf weeds and can be hydroseeded as soon as three days after.
-With a herbicide that kills clover, hydroseeding can be done after a month.
+Some Roundup products that will kill broadleaf weeds and can be hydroseeded as soon as three days after, read the instructions and be careful with pets.
+Most other herbicides that kills unwanted weeds, hydroseeding can be done after a month.

 2. Conduct a soil test:

 Although not required we highly recommend this to determine the pH and nutrient levels of the soil.
+A common sign of too high acidity is if your seeing lots of weeds and moss.
 This will help detail what amendments are needed to create an optimal growing environment.
 We especially look for PH levels.
-The pacific northwest is more likely to have high acidity levels and can be amended with lime.
+The pacific northwest is more likely to have high acidity levels and can be amended with dolomite lime.

 3. Till the Area:

+This is needed if too compact.
+Think if you can drive a truck over the soil and not have it leave a mark, it needs to be worked up.
 Remove any existing grass, weeds, rocks, or debris from the area where you plan to have hydroseeded.
-You can use a shovel, rake, or a sod cutter for larger areas.
 You do not want to go any deeper than 4”-6”.
 The deeper you go the higher the potential to bring in new weeds or unwanted vegetation.

-Wetting the soil is necessary to compact the soil and ensure proper grading to promote water drainage away from buildings.
+If too fluffy and dry, wetting the soil is necessary to compact the soil and ensure proper grading to promote water drainage away from buildings.
 The soil should slope away from structures to prevent water accumulation.
-You should not sink more than 4-6”.
+You should not sink more than 1-2”.
 If it does even after wetting, a roller can be used to compact further.
 This also helps us hydroseed your lawn and leave it smooth.
-Residential work is usually done with two people and a hose that pushes the product out.
-If the surface is too fluffy it may make it difficult not to leave footprints and hosemarks.
+Residential work is usually done with two people with a hose that pushes the product out.
+If the surface is too soft and dry it may make it difficult not to leave footprints and hosemarks as well as the pressure of the hydroseed slurry being applied doesn't sit on top and just pushes the dry dirt around not making it uniform.

 If there will not be someone onsite to direct the areas getting sprayed we highly recommend using spray paint, stakes or flags to outline the area.
 This helps create a more crisp line and stay within the areas intended for hydroseeding.